Pratap Jena: Achievements

 In January 2018, Measles-Rubella (MR) vaccine was introduced in the state immunisation programme for the first time.
 The vaccination drive covered about 1.13 crore children across Odisha between the ages of nine months and 15 years.
 The 5-week long campaign involved 70,367 schools, 47,689 ASHAs, 71,129 Anganwadi workers, 8665 health workers and officials of state government departments and 37,160 outreach vaccination sessions.

 On 26 February 2018 Government of Odisha launched Khushi scheme (meaning "Happiness" in Odia) to provide free sanitary pads to girl students in Odisha.
 It was launched by the Chief Minister of Odisha Naveen Patnaik.
 The Government of Odisha will spend 700 million Indian rupees annually for running this program in the state.

 On 15 August 2018, Biju Swastya Kalyan Yojana was launched by Chief Minister of Odisha Naveen Patnaik.
 Under this scheme around 7 million families will get free health services in all state government health care facilities starting from Sub center level up to district headquarter hospital level.
 A budget of 2.50 billion was sanctioned by the state government.
 Annual health coverage of Rs 500,000 per family and 700,000 per women members of the family will be provided under this scheme at any hospital of India.

 The minister has earned himself a fiery reputation for conducting surprise visits to hospitals and health centres across the state to check the level of preparedness among the staff and authorities.
 This has led to increased alertness among the concerned officials and resulted in better care of the patients.

 As Law minister, Jena announced 115 new civil judge (junior division) and Judicial Magistrate First Class (JMFC) courts to be opened at block level to speed up the disposal of pending cases.
 This will also create 330 posts across categories for the courts.

 Personal life

 On 29 May 1994, Pratap married Smt.
 Dezy Jena in Cuttack.
 The couple have a son and a daughter.

+Jena was implicated in the Mahanga double murder case involving the killings of BJP leader Kulamani Baral and his associate Dibyasingha Baral on January 2, 2021.
+However, the Orissa High Court granted him a clean chit on October 1, 2024, quashing the lower court's order and ruling that the proceedings against him were unsustainable, as his name was not included in the charge sheet after two investigations.

+Mr. Jena is fielding his son Ankit Pratap Jena from BJD party ticket by not contesting the 2024 Odisha Legislative Assembly election.